K1rakishou/Kuroba-Experimental/README.md

 - New Media Viewer.
 It was rewritten from scratch and now lives in a separate activity.
 It now also supports stuff like viewing links to media files shared into the app.

+- Thread downloader with ability to export threads as HTML pages with all downloaded media.

 - Lots of other tiny improvements.

 ### Screenshots: